Stories of Hope Glenn Close

 Montana’s Peer Network Recovery Coach Pilot Project will provide community based recovery coaches to Gallatin and Park County.
 The recovery coaches will receive a series of trainings including 40 hour Peer Support 101, trauma informed care, Crisis Intervention Training, wellness and recovery planning, and whole health education.
 There will also be ongoing training and education, clinical supervision, and the development of other supports as need throughout the lifespan of the project.
 Some of these activities provided by the pilot project will include:

-- Working in conjunction with the Mobile Crisis Response Team as an additional resource
+- Working in conjunction with the Crisis Intervention Team to provide outreach and support to those in need

 - On site will provide peer support as an alternative option to more intensive/costly services